 The Test Subject

 This is Ariel.
-Ariel is a well loved doll belonging to my daughter, but she has been through a rough time lately.
+Ariel is a well-loved doll belonging to my daughter, but she has been through a rough time lately.
 Recently, she was left outside in the elements, covered in dirt, went for a swim in the kid pool, yet lived to tell the tail.
 As you can see, Ariel is a hot mess.
-She was perfect as my first test subject for doll hair repair.
+She was perfect as my first test subject for fixing frizzy doll hair.

 - A doll with tangled hair

 After you have all of your supplies, the process of how to fix doll hair is rather simple.
 I actually did not have a spray bottle, though one would have made this much easier.
 What I did was take my fabric softener and put a little bit, maybe a cap full, into a plastic cup.
 Then I filled the cup up the rest of the way with water.
 Once it is all mixed up, you need to get the doll’s hair.
 What you are going to want to do next, is soak the doll’s damaged hair in the solution.
 Spray the hair with your spray bottle, or dunk it in your cup.

 Next comes the fun part.
 You are going to want to start brushing that hair.
 This part can be a bit tedious, but be as gentle as you can so you don’t rip all of her hair out.
 I personally like to start with the ends and work my way up.

 After you have gotten the hair semi-brushed out from one way, you are going to flip the doll over and brush the hair from the other side.
 This ensures that you get all of the tangles out for good.